Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Electron identification}

 Scattered electrons were detected in the well-studied High Momentum Spectrometer~\cite{hms_nim}, which has been in use since 1996.
-As shown in Fig.~\ref{fig:HMS}, the detector package includes two pairs of segmented planes of plastic scintillators used to determine the time of arrival of particles transported through the spectrometer magnets, with a timing resolution of about 0.3 ns.
-The planes were grouped into pairs (x, y) separated by 2 m, allowing the particle speed to be determined with a resolution of about 0.1 in $\beta$.

-Two drift chambers, each containing six planes of wires oriented at 0$^\circ$ and $\pm$60$^\circ$ with respect to horizontal, provided position and direction (track) information at the spectrometer focal plane with a resolution of $<$250~$\mu$m.
-Only tracks whose projected positions at the locations of the other detectors and the spectrometer vacuum pipe were within fiducial volumes were kept.
+Two drift chambers, each containing six planes of wires provided position and direction (track) information at the spectrometer focal plane with a resolution of $<$250~$\mu$m.
 The track information was then used to reconstruct the momentum and angle of the particle at the target.
-Only tracks within the range of relative momentum ($-9\%<\delta P/P<11\%$), in-plane relative angle (-30 mr$< \theta_y < 30$ mr), and relative out-of-plane angle (-65 mr$< \theta_x < 65$ mr) were kept.
-If multiple tracks were found, a track ``pruning" algorithm was used to determine the best track that was associated with the time and position at the scintillator planes and the calorimeter.
-The tracking efficiency in the HMS was over 99.7\% for the entire experiment.

 A two-mirror threshold gas Cherenkov detector and a segmented Pb-glass calorimeter~\cite{cal_ref} were used to distinguish electrons from pions (both of which generally passed the cut on scintillator paddles).
 The Cherenkov detector gas mixture and pressure were set to give a pion momentum threshold of 4.5 GeV.
-The average number of photo-electrons (p.e.) produced by electrons was about 6 (10) in the upper (lower) mirrors for settings I and II, due to a crack in the upper mirror.
-With a threshold of 0.3 p.e., detection efficiency was determined to be $>99.5\%$.
-For setting III, the cracked mirror was fixed, resulting in an average of 10 photoelectrons from each mirror.
-A light leak resulted in very high counting rates, which effectively blocked some of the electron signals from being read out.
-Using a threshold of 1 p.e. to reduce this effect, we determined an effective average efficiency of 0.975 for the electrons, independent of beam current.
+Detection efficiency was determined to be $>99.5\%$ for settings I and II.
+For setting III, the average efficiency was 97.5\% for the electrons, independent of beam current.